loffa/in-songlist/README.md

 #### `yarn script build` (alt. `yarn build`)

 Builds files.
-Can optionally provide a date in the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601/) format to mark as date of most recent update.
+Can optionally provide a date in the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601/) format to mark as the date of the most recent update.
+If a date is not provided it will default to today's date.

 `yarn build [date?]`

 #### `yarn script create [title]`

-Creates a new song with the next possible id and the given title.
-Front matter becomes populated with empty fields to make is as easy as possible to add them in.
+Creates a new song with the next possible ID and the given title.
+Front matter becomes populated with empty fields to make it as easy as possible to add them in.
 Optionally values to fields can be provided when running the script, e.g. `yarn script create "Moder Kista" --author="David Larsson, IT00" --tags=gasque` will have the following front matter:

 ```yaml
 ---